klharp/SQLAchemy-SurfsUp/README.md

 * Used historical data in the dataset find out what the temperature had previously looked like.

-* Used the `calc_temps` function to calculate the min, avg, and max temperatures for the trip using the matching dates from a previous year (i.e. "2017-08-01").
+* Used the `calc_temps` function to calculate the min, avg, and max temperatures for the trip using the matching dates from a previous year.

 * Plotted the min, avg, and max temperature as a bar chart.